 The business environment and workstyles are undergoing huge changes as a result of the COVID-19 pandemic that has thrown our world into turmoil.
-Accordingly, we are continuing to challenge ourselves to draw out the potential of our young employees, determined not to let ourselves be held in thrall to traditional approaches and customs, in order that we may continue to realize our Management Rationale going forward.
+Accordingly, we are continuing to challenge ourselves to draw out the potential of all our employees, including junior staff and the newly hired, who provide fresh viewpoints into our unrelenting quest to uphold our Management Rationale going forward.